-Join Carolyn E. Wright for an in-depth discussion in this video Understanding licensing and contract agreements, part of Photography and the Law: Understanding Copyright.
+Join Carolyn E. Wright for an in-depth discussion in this video Understanding licensing and contract agreements, part of Copyright for Photographers.

 So, let's say I put something out there.
 And, somebody sees it and wants to use it on their coffee mug or what, whatever.
 And, they contact me and say, I want your picture.
 What do I do?
 Speaker 2: It's very important, when you are authorizing someone else to use your photograph is to prepare a license for it.
 And, as long as it's not an exclusive license, meaning some company wants your photograph and they don't want anybody else to use it.
 That's called an exclusive license.
 It's exclusively for that client.
 That has to be in writing.
 Speaker 1: Okay.
 Speaker 2: But, it's always good even if it's a non exclusive license to put, your license in writing, just so that there's just no confusion whatsoever.